-The General Hypnotherapy Register (GHR) is one of the UK’s largest and most prominent organisations within the field of hypnotherapy, and works towards the protection of the public and the provision of practitioner credibility and services.
+The General Hypnotherapy Register (GHR) and the National Council of Hypnotherapy are two of the UK’s largest and most prominent organisations within the field of hypnotherapy, and they work towards the protection of the public and the provision of practitioner credibility and services.

 Background and history

-The GHR together with The General Hypnotherapy Standards Council (GHSC) has been at the forefront of raising and agreeing standards within the profession.
+The National Council of Hypnotherapy (NCH) and The General Hypnotherapy Register (GHR) have been at the forefront of raising and agreeing standards within the profession.

 Contact Hours definition expanded during the Covid-19 Pandemic

-The Covid-19 pandemic moved all training online and the 120 contact hours requirement for both GHR and for CNHC (GHR acting as verifying organisation) was expanded to include “electronic simultaneous presence” of trainer and learner – via such platforms as Zoom live meetings.
+The Covid-19 pandemic moved all training online and the 120 contact hours requirement for both GHR and NCH ( and CNHC ) was expanded to include “electronic simultaneous presence” of trainer and learner – via such platforms as Zoom live meetings.

 So ‘contact hours' now includes all of the following when they take place via Zoom or another webcast platform:

 - live training/lectures,

 - 1-to-1 coaching,

 - practice sessions with other trainees facilitated by a trainer,